-Base Civic LX, Sport, and EX sedans and coupes use a 158-horsepower 2.0-liter inline-4, while hatchbacks as well as sedan and coupe EX-T and Touring trims feature a zippier 174-hp 1.5-liter turbo-4.
+Base Civic LX, Sport, and EX sedans and coupes use a 158-horsepower 2.0-liter inline-4, while hatchbacks as well as sedan and coupe EX and Touring trims feature a zippier 174-hp 1.5-liter turbo-4.

 The Civic Si subs in a 205-hp version of the turbo-4 and an adaptive suspension.
 The hatchback-only Civic Type R tacks on love-it-or-hate-it aero styling bits and love-it-or-you’re-crazy 306-hp, 2.0-liter turbo-4 paired to excellent suspension tuning.
 The Civic Si may lack the all-wheel drive of some rivals, but it’s hard to beat for its balance of fun, refinement, and frugality.
 We could say that about a Civic LX, too.

-Most non-Si and Type R Civics on dealer lots feature a docile continuously variable automatic transmission (CVT), but Honda is unusual among compact-car builders in that a 6-speed manual transmission enjoys wide availability.
+Most non-Si and Type R Civics on dealer lots feature a docile continuously variable automatic transmission (CVT), but a 6-speed manual is optional on some trims.

 Chief among the Civic’s assets are its fluid handling and comfortable ride.
 Inside, its interior is roomy in sedan guise.
 The hatchback offers better cargo utility and would be our choice.
 A 5.0-inch infotainment screen comes on the base Civic LX, but all other models use a 7.0-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility.